alex-majewski/blog/_posts/2022-09-30-handcrafting-velocity-fields.markdown

 {% endcapture %}
 {% include video.html url=video_url %}{: .img-extra-post-width}

-## How to hand-craft velocity vectors
+## How to handcraft velocity vectors

 ### 1. Plane deformation method
 This method relies on adding velocity in uniform direction to a plane while it's still flat, and then transforming and warping it afterwards.